 For Community Forest Managers interested in pursuing FSC certification in Ontario, there are two options.
-You can either pursue certification on your own OR you can pursue certification in collaboration with an existing Resource Manager.
+You can either pursue certification on your own OR you can pursue certification in collaboration with an existing Resource Manager (i.e. the EOMF).

 1. Pursuing FSC certification on your own